 Reduce heat to low; still whisking, cook 1 minute.
 This is when the magic happens.
 The vanilla pudding with thicken.

-Remove from heat; immediately pour through sieve into bowl.
+Remove from heat; immediately pour through a sieve into a bowl.
 We’re almost done.
 Much easier than you thought, amirite?

 Stir butter and vanilla into hot pudding.
 I use vanilla paste which I like better.
 That, and it leaves pretty little vanilla bean specks in the pudding.
 Oh so pretty.